 Amanda Mack is a Yoga Collective co-founder and teacher.
 Since her first exposure to yoga in a church basement in the 1970s, she's been hooked.
 A 500-hour Registered Yoga Teacher, Amanda has been teaching since 2012.
-She credits Karen and Bruce Greenwood and Lynne Minton for inspiring her love of teaching yoga.
+She credits Karen and Bruce Greenwood and Lynne Minton, Iyengar and Anusara-trained teachers, for inspiring her love of teaching yoga.
 Master teachers Sarah Joy Marsh and Mary Lou Weprin are important influences as well.

 Amanda teaches universal alignment principles to help students receive the maximum benefits of their practice.
 She enjoys incorporating yoga philosophy and chanting into her classes as well.
 More than anything, Amanda loves the community that comes with teaching yoga.

 Annie Moylan’s yoga practice was spurred by a sense of curiosity.
 She started studying Forrest Yoga 3 days a week, then met and studied with Ana Forest for her first 200-hour Registered Yoga Teacher certification.
 Her second certification was a 100-hour Yin Yoga at the Yandara Institute.
 She has taught at Evolve Yoga, Spirit Path, and Deha in Anchorage.
 Currently, she blends styles with an intention to keep bodies nimble and build on concepts of alignment for best body mechanics and movement that both strengthens and tones.